chef/automate/components/docs-chef-io/content/automate/migrate.md

 ### Chef Automate 1 Version

 Recent versions of Chef Automate 1 contain enhancements that the migration process relies upon to ensure your data is safely migrated.
-Currently, Chef Automate 1.8.38 or greater is required.
+Chef Automate 1.8.38 or greater is required.

 ### Systemd

 Chef Automate 2 requires the systemd init system.
-If you're currently using Chef Automate 1 on an operating system that makes use of a different init system, we recommend consulting Customer Support for the appropriate migration strategy.
+If you're using Chef Automate 1 on an operating system that makes use of a different init system, we recommend consulting Customer Support for the appropriate migration strategy.

 ## Considerations